johannesschweig/helix-bot/README.md

 # Helix bot
-A telegram bot (@QualityJokesByHelix) hosted on heroku that tells jokes.
+A telegram bot (@QualityJokesByHelix) hosted on fly.io that tells jokes.